 • Is the issue affecting other agents or just you?
 If the issue affects only you, check your local settings and network.
-If you and other agents have issues, check with your IT and networking teams first, especially if you use a company‑managed laptop.
+If you and other agents have issues, check with your IT and networking teams first, especially if you use a company‑managed laptop

 • Can agents who use unified agent status take calls?
-If you use unified agent status, make sure agents have appropriate Talk permissions and check the live dashboard to confirm agents appear online for Talk calls.
+If you use unified agent status, make sure agents have appropriate Talk permissions and check the live dashboard to confirm agents appear online for Talk calls

-This article includes topics for these common Talk issues:
+See these common Talk issues:

-• Talk is not working
+• Talk does not work

 • Voice quality